phitter-hub/docs-phitter-kernel/docs/documentation/fit/continuous/create_continuous.md

 # Create Continuous Fit

-If you want to create a continuos fit you will need to use the class `.Phitter` that has the following parameters:
+To create a continuos fit you will need to use the class `.Phitter` that has the following parameters:

 - `data (list[int | float] or numpy.ndarray)`: The dataset to fit the distributions to.
 - `fit_type (str, optional)`: The type of fit, either "continuous" or "discrete" (default is "continuous").